DataVizForAll/datavizforall.github.io/_pages/partners-projects.md

 *Question 3: How have USA home sales prices and ownership trends changed over time, in Hartford and suburban towns?*

-A Look Back: How Homeownership Trends and Prices of USA Homes Have Evolved, by ...
+[A Look Back: How Homeownership Trends and Prices of USA Homes Have Evolved in Hartford](https://datavizforall.org/clt-safy-almukhtar/), by Jana Safy & Hameed Almukhtar

 A Dive Into Urban Suburban Affordables’ Owned Homes: Homeownership Trends and Sales, by ...